heroku-examples/heroku-dotnet-notepad/README.md

 ## Local

-You can run this application locallly without Postgres and Redis configured and it will use an in-memory service for SignalR and SQLite for storage.
+You can run this application locally without Postgres and Redis configured and it will use an in-memory service for SignalR and SQLite for storage.

 ```
 cd NotepadApp